dMcGaa/header-parser-micro/README.md

-# Minimum web app using NodeJS, EJS, and Express.
+# Request Header Parser Microservice.

+## User Stories:
+As a user, I can get the IP address, language, and operating system for my browser.

+## Using:
-NodeJS
+* NodeJS
-EJS
+* EJS
-Express
+* Express